CrossCloudGuru/CrossCloudGuru.github.io/_posts/2020-09-14-prepare-netboot-os-environment-for-raspberry-pis.md

 ## The full script

-In the below GitHub repository you can find both files discussed in this article [CrossCloudGuru / netBootRPI repository](https://github.com/CrossCloudGuru/netBootRPI)
+In this GitHub repository you can find both files discussed in this article:
+[CrossCloudGuru / netBootRPI repository](https://github.com/CrossCloudGuru/netBootRPI)

+## Next ...

 The next article in the series will describe the steps required to enable Raspberry Pi’s to boot over the network.
 [Enable Raspberry Pi's to boot over the network]({% post_url 2020-09-15-enable-raspberry-pis-to-boot-over-the-network %})